Chubu Centrair International Airport: Train

 There is a proposal for a JR line linking Centrair to Nagoya Station and the JR network through Taketoyo Line's Okkawa Station.
-However, there's no actual construction works have been implemented at the moment.
+However, no actual construction works have been implemented at the moment.

-There's also a proposal for Aonami line linking Centrair to Nagoya Station by constructing a tunnel or bridge.
-Nagoya municipal government has acted the assessment of feasibility in 2019.
+There is also a proposal for Aonami line linking Centrair to Nagoya Station by constructing a tunnel or bridge.
+Nagoya municipal government acted the assessment of feasibility in 2019.

 Bus

 Centrair Limousine provides direct bus service to and from central Nagoya, Sakae, and major hotels.
 It is operated by a private bus company in Mie Prefecture.
 High-speed buses to the neighboring prefectures for 3,000 yen to Kyoto via Mie Prefecture have been operating.

 Ferry

 A ferry connects to the passenger terminal in Tsu – a 40-minute trip.

 Car

-A toll road links Centrair and the mainland.
+A toll road, the Chitaōdan Road, links Centrair and the mainland.

 Bicycle

 Bicycles are not allowed on the Centrair Bridge toll road to the mainland.
 Cyclists departing the airport must either take a Meitetsu local train one stop to Rinkū Tokoname Station or a taxi across the bridge to the Rinkū Interchange north of Aeon Mall Tokoname.